insidegui/srd-xcode-templates/README.md

 ## Using the templates

-To create a new project with one of the templates, just go to `File > New Project`, you'll find the templates in the `iOS`, scroll to the bottom to find the `Research` section.
+To create a new project with one of the templates, just go to `File > New > Project`, you'll find the templates in the `iOS` section, scroll to the bottom to find the `Research` section.

 ![screenshot](./screenshot.jpg)